madoreiraluizrv/stack-overflow-data---trends/README.md

 1. Business Understanding

-I wanted to better understand and investigate the following questions:
+I wanted to better understand and investigate the following questions:\n
 a.
 What languages were most popular in each year?

 2. Data Understanding